CSB5/csb5.github.io/_posts/2025-02-13-finding-consensus-sequence.markdown

 However, it is well known that the sequencing error rate may vary within each read and across different datasets [[1]](#1).
 Finding the optimal scoring scheme that accomodates all these variations is not easy.

 We therefore propose a new problem definition.
 Instead of assuming the error rates and finding the optimal alignment, we imagine that the sequences are observations of an unknown generative model, and try to **predict the most probable next observation of the model**.
-Under certain assumptions, we can show that the consensus is indeed the most probable next observation.

 ![](/images/posts/2025-02-13-finding-consensus-sequences/problem_definition.png)
+*The most probable next observation is regarded as the consensus.*

 In this work, we assume the model to be a *k*-th order Markov chain, whose parameters can be easily learned via *k*-mer counting.
 The parameters essentially encodes the **position-specific error rates**, making the alignment highly accurate.
 A novel algorithm, *Bidirectional Beam Search* (BBS), is used to infer the most probable output.